 - Purchase pre-made oat flour or make your own: You can find oat flour in most grocery stores, or make your own by blending oats in a blender until it forms a flour-like consistency.

 - Prepare jam in advance: I love using my 4-ingredient strawberry chia seed jam for these cookies since it’s lower in sugar and less processed than most jams.
 If you choose to go the chia seed jam route, I recommend making it in advance so that you just have to plop it into the centre of each cookie when ready to bake.
-Alternatively, you can use your favourite homemade or store-bought jam.
+Alternatively, you can use your favorite homemade or store-bought jam.

 Love this recipe!
 Such a great healthy alternative to the normal thumbprint cookies which are made with sugar, butter and white flour!
 In fact it tastes better!
 Thanks Elysia for a great healthy treat!♥️♥️♥️